Atoroidal surface bundles: Introduction

-One of the original motivations for the study of convex cocompactness in mapping class groups was to approach the question of M. Gromov as to whether groups $\calG$ with finite $K(\calG,1)$s are hyperbolic if and only if they contain no Baum-slag--Solitar groups, as the extension $\Gamma_G$ is hyperbolic if and only if $G$ is convex cocompact, and has no Baumslag--Solitar subgroups if and only if $G$ is purely pseudo-Anosov.
-This question has been remarkably shown to have a negative answer by G. Italiano, B. Martelli, and M. Migliorini \cite{ItalianoMartelliMigliorini}, but whether or not there are counterexamples of the form $\Gamma_G$ remains open.
+One of the original motivations for the study of convex cocompactness in mapping class groups was to approach the question of M. Gromov as to whether groups $\calG$ with finite $K(\calG,1)$s are hyperbolic if and only if they contain no Baum-slag--Solitar groups.
+Indeed, the extension $\Gamma_G$ is hyperbolic if and only if $G$ is convex cocompact, while it has no Baumslag--Solitar subgroups if and only if $G$ is purely pseudo-Anosov.
+G. Italiano, B. Martelli, and M. Migliorini have recently shown \cite{ItalianoMartelliMigliorini}, quite remarkably, that there are in fact finite--type nonhyperbolic groups with no Baumslag--Solitar subgroups, but whether or not there are counterexamples of the form $\Gamma_G$ remains open.
 At any rate, we have the following corollary of our work here.

 \begin{corollary} There is either a $\delta$--hyperbolic surface-by-surface group or a nonhyperbolic surface-by-surface group that has no Baumslag--Solitar subgroups. \end{corollary} \begin{proof} See \cite{KentLeininger2007.survey}. \end{proof}